How to use the Material Separation Photoshop Plugin

 | 6 | Cut Out | You can cut out a recognized object from an image by specifying a selection range. |

-| 7 | Merge Transparency Fill and Selected Layers | When executing [Transparency Fill], creates an expanded layer below the original layer, merged with the selection layer. |
+| 7 | Merge Transparency Fill and Selected Layers | When [Transparency Fill] is executed, a transparency fill layer is created under the original layer, merged with the selected layer. |

 | 8 | Transparency Fill | You can transparency fill an image by specifying a selection range. |

-| 9 | Use GPU when possible | If a GPU is available, the GPU is used for processing. |
+| 9 | Use GPU if available | If a GPU is available, the GPU is used for processing. |

 | 10 | Menu button | Clicking [About] from the menu displays the [About] dialog box, which allows you to check whether the current processing device is a GPU or CPU. |

-| Select layer | Specify selection area |
+| Select a layer | Specify the selection |

 |---|---|